patchedByBatman/patchedbybatman.github.io/Knowledge-Base.md

 ## Library sections:

-1. {% iconCard 'Mathematics', 'This section of the library contains the mathematical preliminaries for understanding posts in other sections.
-Visit <br>[Mathematics](/Mathematics/Mathematics.md) section.', 'circle-half' %}
+1. {% iconCard 'Mathematics', 'This section of the library contains the mathematical preliminaries for understanding posts in other sections. <br>Visit [Mathematics](/Mathematics/Mathematics.md) section.</br>', 'circle-half' %}
-2. {% iconCard 'Write', 'Easily write documentation with Markdown and <abbr title="Hyper Text Markup Language">HTML</abbr>. <br>[Create content](https://eleventy-libdoc.netlify.app/creating-content/).', 'pen' %}

-## Get help

-LibDoc’s website contains a comprehensive documentation about how to install, configure and :

-* [LibDoc’s homepage](https://eleventy-libdoc.netlify.app) <br>The website containing LibDocs’s presentation and comprehensive documentation.
-    * [Front matter](https://eleventy-libdoc.netlify.app/front-matter/) <br>Documentation of all front matter settings related to a LibDoc page.
-    * [Primary navigation](https://eleventy-libdoc.netlify.app/primary-navigation/) <br>Detailed features of LibDoc’s primary navigation.
-    * [SEO](https://eleventy-libdoc.netlify.app/configuration/seo/) <br>How LibDoc’s configuration and pages parameters are applied for Search Engine Optimization.
-    * [Credits](https://eleventy-libdoc.netlify.app/configuration/credits/) LibDoc could not work without these resources.
+2. {% iconCard 'Control Systems', 'This section of the library contains posts on control systems theory and design principles.
+Visit <br>[Control Systems](/Control%20Systems/Control%20Systems.md).</br>', 'faders' %}
+3. {% iconCard 'Computer Science', 'This section of the library contains posts on computer science related topics. <br>Visit [Computer Science](/Control%20Systems/Control%20Systems.md).</br>', 'code' %}
+4. {% iconCard 'Mechatronics', 'This section of the library contains posts on Mechatronics. <br>Visit [Mechatronics](/Mechatronics/Mechatronics.md).', 'rocket' %}
+5. {% iconCard 'Electronics', 'This section of the library contains posts on Analogue and Digital Electronics. <br>Visit [Electronics](/Electronics/Electronics.md).</br>', 'plus-circle' %}
+6. {% iconCard 'Electrical Engineering', 'This section of the library contains posts on Electrical Engineering. <br>Visit [Electrical Engineering](/Electrical/Electrical.md).</br>', 'plus-circle' %}